Design systems thinking – lessons and learnings from Design System Day 2021

 Read more about the project in the blog by Stratos Filalithis:

 About Design System Day 2021

 The day offered around 20 different workshops, discussions and presentations to choose from, all focused on different aspects of running and maintaining a design system.
-Sessions were primarily ran by GDS staff, with input from the NHS Digital Services team as well as independent consultants.
+Sessions were primarily ran by staff from the Gov.uk Design System team, with input from the NHS Digital Services team as well as independent consultants.

 I picked an activity about writing technical guidance, a workshop looking at contribution processes, a breakout about maintaining yet growing design systems, and for the final session of the day: a discussion about incorporating user research into design systems.
-Apart from the keynote, sessions weren’t recorded, but the GDS team helpfully supplied notes and slides for all the day’s activities as a follow-up.
+Apart from the keynote, sessions weren’t recorded, but the Gov.uk Design System team helpfully supplied notes and slides for all the day’s activities as a follow-up.

 Lessons, learnings and applications